Founded in 1858

 Top 8% Nationwide

 Baker University is consistently recognized for its excellence in and out of the classroom.
-Baker University delivers return on investment for its students.
-In fact, the U. S. Department of Education recently revealed that Baker graduates earn higher average salaries than their peers from other universities in the Kansas and Baker is the university in Kansas most likely to land its graduates a job.
+Baker University delivers a return on investment for its students.
+In fact, the U. S. Department of Education recently revealed that Baker graduates earn higher average salaries than their peers from other universities in Kansas and Baker is the university in Kansas most likely to land its graduates a job.
 This is backed up by the Georgetown University Center on Education and the Workforce, which found that Baker offers the highest return on investment of colleges in Kansas and is in the top 8% nationwide.

 Founded in 1858 as the first university in Kansas, Baker is an institution with a storied past.

 While standing in the center of our beautiful campus in Baldwin City, a person can do a 360-degree turn and see three buildings on the National Register of Historic Places.
 Lady Margaret Thatcher dedicated our Osborne Chapel, which was moved brick by brick from Sproxton, England.
 Abraham Lincoln personally donated to the construction of Parmenter Hall.

 William Howard Taft, the 27th president of the United States, delivered the first speech on the topic of world peace 100 yards from where our current political scientists study.
 Given the university’s rich tradition of academic excellence and historical significance—and our parklike campus, which is a registered arboretum and Tree Campus USA award-winner—it’s no surprise that George Will once called Baker University a “Midwestern Hidden Gem.”

 Since our founding, Baker has held close ties with the Methodist Episcopal Church—which became the Methodist Church in 1939 and then the United Methodist Church in 1968—and has retained this affiliation.
 As one of 196 colleges and universities in the United States with connections to the Church, we seek to continue a tradition of devotion to the Christian faith and academic excellence.